Mr Tan Chuan-Jin

 Why she volunteers: CRS is a meaningful charity providing joy, hope and laughter to the kids and youths who have to battle with their illness on a daily basis.
 By volunteering with CRS, I hope to be able to contribute my small part towards bringing some cheer to their lives.

-Karen Tan, Programme Director
+Karen Tan, Fundraising & Marketing Director

 Occupation: Vice President